-- Follow all guidelines as outlined in this document. - Follow all social distancing policies put in place by local, state, and federal governments.
-This includes any guidance by the CDC and the Health Department. - Comply with any other requirements made by meeting location or Chartered Organization. - Signed waivers by the adult leader, volunteer or parent/legal guardian of child will be obtained and kept on file with the unit. - Adhere to the BSA Youth Protection policies
+- Review the BSA's "Restart Scouting Checklist" available at www.ncbsa.org/corona - Seek permission from your charter organization and from your unit committee.
+You should discuss risks and ability to follow all guidelines. - Follow all guidelines as outlined in this document. - Follow all social distancing policies put in place by local, state, and federal governments.
+This includes any guidance by the CDC and the Health Department. - Comply with any other requirements made by meeting location or Chartered Organization. - Signed waivers by the adult leaders, volunteers or parents/legal guardians of all participants will be obtained and kept on file with the unit. - Share this document with all leaders parents of Scouts who will be participating - Adhere to the BSA Youth Protection policies